michaelschung/apod-map/README.md

 This app is publicly hosted as a [Render](https://render.com/) app -- click above to check it out!

-Please note:
-- Free Render apps spin down with inactivity, so it may take a couple minutes to boot up if no one's accessed it for a while.
-- The app relies on the [OpenAI API](https://platform.openai.com/docs/overview) to extract location data.
+Note: the app relies on the [OpenAI API](https://platform.openai.com/docs/overview) to extract location data.
 By default, this is using my personal API key, so apologies if that runs out of credits.

 ## Technical overview